hazraimran/GBL/README.md

 Currently in active development with regular updates and new features being added.
 Feedback and contributions are welcome!

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines for more information.

-## 📝 License

-[License details to be added]

 ## 👥 Team

-- Project Lead: [Your Name]
+- Project Lead: Zack Hu
-- Developers: [Team Members]
+- Developers: Zack Hu
-- Educational Advisors: [Advisors]
+- Educational Advisors: Imran Hazra

 ## 📞 Contact

-For questions or feedback, please reach out to [contact information]
+For questions or feedback, please reach out to:
+- Email: zackhu2001@gmail.com
+- WeChat: HZX2001227